Online Application Form

 - The CPC will meet to review applications for CPA Funds.
 It is available to meet with any individual or group which submits an application, or wishes to preview an application prior to submitting a complete application.
 Please call the chairperson to be placed on the agenda.

-- Applications should be submitted prior to December 31, but no later than January 15th, for consideration at the Annual Town Meeting in May of the following year.
+- Applications and all supporting materials should be submitted prior to November 1 for consideration at the Annual Town Meeting in May of the following year.

 - Applications should be made on-line using the form at the bottom of this page.
 Either attach electronic files of additional documentation, such as maps, diagrams, and/or photos that pertain to your project, or submit 12 paper copies of brochures, plans or other material that cannot be scanned to the attention of Alix Heilala, Finance Director, Town of Chatham, 549 Main Street, Chatham MA 02633.